 The Professional, Technical and Education Services Sector supplies services to individuals and businesses.
 This sector is primarily engaged in activities in which human capital is the major input.
 These establishments make available the knowledge and skills of their employees, often on an assignment basis.
 Examples include legal services industries, accounting and related services industries, architectural, engineering and related services industries, surveying and mapping services industries, design services industries, management, scientific and technical consulting services industries, scientific research and development services industries, and advertising services industries.

-Employer One is a workforce development survey of businesses in Prescott-Russell.
-Results were from 165 employers in the Professional, Technical and Education Services Sector in PR as of May 20, 2015.
+Employer One is a workforce development survey of businesses in Stormont, Dundas and Glengarry.
+Results were from 92 employers in the Professional, Technical and Education Services Sector in SDG as of May 20, 2015.

-Employers rely on word of mouth, their companies’ website, unsolicited resumes and other methods to recruit new employees.
+Employers rely on word of mouth, online job boards, unsolicited resumes and their company’s website to recruit new employees.

 They indicate little problem in finding suitable job candidates.

-Professional, Technical and Education Services employers value customer service, written and verbal communication, analytical problem solving, the ability to work independently, and dedication and motivation most highly.
+Professional, Technical and Education Services employers value dedication and motivation, written and verbal communication, and customer service most highly.

 Technical Skills are of importance to this employer.

 - Of the 82 businesses who responded, 15 (18.2%) plan to hire in the next year.

 - While over 30% of 84 responding companies indicated they had hired in the past year, 10 (45.5%) of 22 responding companies indicated positions that were difficult to fill.
 Nearly 68% of employers indicated that the availability of workers locally was either good or excellent.
 This would indicate good labour market supply.

 |Occupational Groups where hiring took place in the past year||Hiring planned in the coming year|